 General information about soldering.
 Solders and fluxes

 General information.
-Soldering- this is the process of obtaining a permanent connection of materials with heating below the temperature of their autonomous melting by wetting, spreading and filling the gap between them with molten solder and their adhesion during the crystallization of the seam.
+Soldering- this is the process of obtaining a permanent connection of materials with heating below the temperature of their autonomous melting by wetting, spreading and filling the gap between them with molten solder and adhesion during crystallization of the seam.
 Soldering is widely used in various industries.

 The advantages of soldering include: slight heating of the connecting parts, which preserves the structure and mechanical properties of the metal; maintaining the dimensions and shapes of the part; connection strength.